-The above formulation mainly contains three variants for different problems, i.e., matrix completion~\cite{Candes2009}, robust principal component analysis~\cite{Candes2009rpca}, and Low Rank Representation (LRR)~\cite{Liu2012,Liu2011,Favaro2011,Wang2012}.
-The differences in the algorithms are the choices of the linear operator $\mathcal{A}$ and the constraint over $\mathbf{E}$.
-LRR computes the lowest-rank representation over the data set itself and assumes $\mathbf{E}$ is the corruption with limited nonzero entries.
-Mathematically, it aims to solve
+Different from SSC, LRR~\cite{Liu2012,Liu2011,Xiao_2015_CVPR} uses the lowest rank representation rather than the sparsest representation to build the similarity graph.
+The objective function of LRR is

-where $\|\cdot\|_{\ell}$ could be chosen as $\ell_{2,1}$-norm, $\ell_{1}$-norm, or Frobenius norm.
-The choice only depends on which kind of error is assumed in the data set.
-In details, $\ell_{2,1}$-norm is usually adopted to depict sample-specific corruptions and outliers, $\ell_1$-norm is more suitable to characterize random corruption, and Frobenius norm is used to describe small Gaussian noise.
+where $\|\cdot\|_{\ast}$ denotes the nuclear norm, $\|\cdot\|_{\ell}$ could be chosen as $\ell_{2,1}$-norm, $\ell_{1}$-norm, or Frobenius norm,~depending on prior knowledge of the error structure.
+Generally, $\ell_{2,1}$-norm is adopted to deal with sample-specific corruption and outlier, $\ell_1$-norm is used to characterize the random corruption, and Frobenius norm is used to handle the Gaussian noise.

-To obtain the solution of the problem (\ref{sec2equ:6}), Liu et al.~\cite{Liu2012} adopted Augmented Lagrange Multipliers (ALM) method to solve nuclear norm regularized optimization problems.
-Generally, their algorithm takes $O(m^2 n + n^3)$ at each iteration to perform SVD over a dense matrix.
-In addition, it will take $O(n^3)$ to calculate the eigenvectors of the Laplacian matrix $\mathbf{L}\in \mathds{R}^{n\times n}$ and $O(t_2nk^2)$ to perform k-means over the eigenvector matrix of $\mathbf{L}$, where $t_2$ denotes the number of iterations of k-means.
-Therefore, the overall time complexity of LRR is $O(t_{1}(m^2 n+n^3)+t_2nk^2)$, where $t_1$ is the number of iterations of ALM.
-This complexity makes LRR inefficient in large scale setting.
-In Algorithm~\ref{algorithm2}, we outline the implementation of LRR.
+LRR, which adopts augmented Lagrange multipliers (ALM) method to solve (\ref{sec2equ:2}), takes $O(m^2 n + n^3)$ to perform singular value decomposition (SVD) over a dense matrix at each iteration.
+In addition, LRR will take $O(n^3+t_2 nk^2)$ to perform clustering, where $t_2$ denotes the number of iterations of the k-means method.
+Therefore, the overall time complexity of LRR is $O(t_{1}m^2 n+t_{1}n^3+t_2nk^2)$, where $t_1$ is the number of iterations of ALM.